 Why does chemotherapy cause hair loss?

 Chemotherapy drugs are potent, aggressively attacking cancer cells to hinder their progress.
 These drugs can also attack other cells in the body during treatment, including those present in hair follicles.
 This can lead to hair loss, which usually starts around 2 to 4 weeks after starting treatment.
-This loss will continue through treatment and around a few weeks after it ends.
+This loss will continue through treatment and about a few weeks after it ends.

 Does chemotherapy cause permanent hair loss?